Braised leeks with Parmesan, cooked in a white wine reduction, make a beautiful and easy side dish that is ready in 20 minutes!Jump to Recipe

 - If using for soups or stews, cut like a coin and soak in a bowl of clean water to remove sand and dirt

-Cut through the root and then cut into 2-3″ long segments.
-Slowly braise the leeks, covering to soften.
+- Cover pan, reduce heat to medium-low and slowly braise the leeks to soften.
 It’s important to cook leeks slowly.

 What goes well with leeks?